Th3Ph3nix3/-UB-SAE-Projet_Jeu/README.md

 Although our game is for schools, we intend to improve it and push it further once it has been submitted to our teachers.

+## How to play ?
+First, when you arrive on the game, a menu is displayed.
+You can click on the four buttons to interact wtih them.

+### Start Nightmares button
+When you click on this button, you enter the main scene where the game is.
+There, you can move your character with the arrows on your keyboard, or with ZQSD (respectively up, left, down and right).
+When you kill an enemy, he drops his head that you can pick to gain XP and level up, only there you can choose between upgrading your weapon or having a passive item that upgrades one of your stats.
+If you click on the top-left corner button, the game pauses and you can go top options, the same as in the main menu.

+### Options button
+On this window, you can change the volume of each sound of the game such as main music or enemies' growl.
+You can change the screen resolution of the game, or simply return to the menu.

+### Credits button
+There, you can see main contributors of the project (Th3Ph3nix3, Cozhmisus and un3xpct3d5), but also where are the images and sounds that we used come from.

+### Rage Quit
+This button makes you leave the game.

 ## Developer support for GitHub - FR
 ### Application